NFLX Stock Analysis — Netflix

 Bear Case

-If the P/E compresses from 25.0x to the sector median of 20x, the stock could drop another 20% even if earnings meet expectations.
+If the P/E multiple reverts to 16x (closer to mature media peers), the stock could lose another 19% even if earnings meet expectations.

 Catalyst to Watch